uc-wjwong/VizAlert/README.md

 For general questions or issues, please bring them to the [VizAlerts Group](http://community.tableau.com/vizalerts) created on the Tableau Community site.

 Bugs discovered, and feature aspirations will be tracked via GitHub's [issue tracker](https://github.com/tableau/VizAlerts/issues).

-## How can I contribute?

-If you're interested in contributing to VizAlerts, please [email Matt](http://tinymailto.com/a65f) about what you're interested in doing.
-We've found it's the easiest way for us to coordinate planned changes amongst ourselves.

-## What's the longer-term vision for this tool?

-Initially, VizAlerts was born out of a hackathon we held at Tableau, and it was conceived of as a proof-of-concept of how data analyzed through Tableau could be used as a programming language of sorts to drive automation of various tasks.
-The most critical and simplest task to tackle first was email automation, so that's what has been primarily focused on to date.
-But more actions have been added recently, and we're interested in finding other ways that VizAlerts can be used to drive automation, such as exporting data to file shares, making changes to other content on Tableau Server, and generally hooking into APIs exposed by various other third-party services.